 ESML Short Volume

-iShares ESG Aware MSCI USA Small-Cap ETF (ESML) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $2.30B, listed on CBOE, carrying a beta of 1.21 to the broader market.
-The iShares ESG Aware MSCI USA Small-Cap ETF seeks to track the investment results of an optimized index designed to produce investment results comparable to a capitalization weighted index of small-capitalization U. public since 2018-05-15.
+iShares ESG Aware MSCI USA Small-Cap ETF (ESML) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $2.41B, listed on CBOE, carrying a beta of 1.19 to the broader market.
+The iShares ESG Aware MSCI USA Small-Cap ETF endeavors to mirror the investment performance of a specially constructed index. public since 2018-05-15.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.